etarthur/Systems-Programming-C-C-/PA1/readme.txt

-PA1.c by Eric Arthur for CS2303
+PA1.c by etarthur for CS2303

 The program prints out a calendar for a year the user inputs.
 To run compile and run ./a.out then input a valid year(see below Data Types).
 If an invalid year is inputted, then the program will continually prompt the user to input a valid one until they do.
 When a valid one is printed the calendar for the year